MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/reference-pg-azure-storage.md

 ### Create table in which data is loaded

-Let's create the table into which we'll import the contents of the CSV file we've uploaded to the storage account.
+Let's create the table into which we import the contents of the CSV file that we uploaded to the storage account.
 To do so, connect to your instance of Azure Database for PostgreSQL flexible server using `PgAdmin`, `psql` or the client of your preference, and execute the following statement:

 ```sql
 CREATE TABLE IF NOT EXISTS public.events